October 27 to November 3

 The yellow days edged with airy sharpness that used to signal September, and the return to school, are missing this year.
 Instead there are monsoon rains.
 It rains day and night and just when you thought it could rain no more it starts to rain again.
 In the large communal gardens by the park the mossy tree trunks, soft earth paths and blackened branches of rhododendron glow in a dank swelter.
 I look in through the railings and think of Victorian colonial city gardens in India, or Africa.
 Calcutta, not Glasgow.

 I have lived here, in a rainy country, for twenty years, but it is the first time I have taken an umbrella out.
 We cross the park to school, trying to balance this flimsy umbrella to cover both me and my smaller daughter.
 I was given the umbrella by a friend, it is almost ornamental, swirled with a sludgy green painted pattern.
 As we walk into the park I notice other people under their umbrellas.
 They are, like me, relaxed and upright because although the downpour is enormous, the temperature is warm — sultry even.
 Steam is rising from the path making a smoky curtain, and the umbrella figures are silhouetted against the haze.
-I think how elegant the umbrellas look and I remember a painting by Peter Doig of a man walking by a wall, in Trinidad, holding an umbrella, also with painted swirls, against the sun.
+I think how elegant they look and I remember a painting by Peter Doig of a man walking by a wall, in Trinidad, holding an umbrella, also with painted swirls, against the sun.
 With this thought of Trinidad, and the unseasonal steaminess, the park, and everyone in it, takes on a holiday mood, an unlikely elegance and exoticism.

 I went home and forgot about the strange weather.
 But when it got dark I realised that I hadn’t left the house since morning.
 I walked out, down the street and into the University.
 The air was still properly warm, and smelt sweet, as though of tobacco plants.
 The gates of the University were wide open although it was past ten o’ clock.
 A student sped in ahead of me on a skateboard.
 Inside, groups of students were strolling about, skateboarding, wandering in the open grounds and through the courtyards of the building whose classrooms and lecture halls they are not allowed to enter.
 Here in the dark, in these night cloisters and quadrangles, they seemed to be improvising the student life denied them by day.
 There was a smell of dope and undergrowth.
 I walked out to the brow of the hill, where the pointed towers, windows and gatehouses are lit up orange-red along its length.
 This massive neo-Gothic façade takes up the whole of the hill, blocking out any sense of the city beyond it, like a boundary wall.
 The building faces south over trees, the rooftops and lights in the city below.
 A band of reddish haze was stretched the width of this southern horizon.
 The haze made the scene unfamiliar, almost foreign, and must be something to do with this unseasonable heat.
 From this summit stepped lawns slope down steeply.
 The students were sitting, alone and in groups, on the stone benches and on the grass at the brink of these sloped lawns, looking out into space of the night sky.
 They too were tinted by the reddish light.
 It looked as if they had just been watching a firework display.